Orto in Campus

-From September 30th to October 1st, the Festival of solidarity economy and relations "Si può fare"[IT] took place in Mira: a meeting place for associations, companies, craftsmen, farmers who work with environmental sustainability and social welfare in mind.
-The festival included exhibitions, labs and good practice workshops on five main themes: the Earth and food, energy and dwelling, mobility and territory, work and economics, consumption and reuse.
+The Festival of solidarity economy and relations "Si può fare"[IT] took place in Mira from September 30th to October 1st: a meeting place for associations, companies, craftsmen, farmers who work with environmental sustainability and social welfare in mind.
+The festival included exhibitions, labs and good practice workshops on five main themes: Earth and food, energy and inhabitancy, mobility and territory, work and economics, consumption and reuse.

 Ca’ Foscari took part in the festival on Saturday September 30th with the introduction of the Orto in Campus project through an exhibition and two presentations hold by the Department of Environmental Sciences, Informatics and Statistics: “Urban biodiversity: the importance of quality of life” and “The experience of a synergic orchard at Ca’ Foscari” curated by a group of students who were involved in the “Orto in Campus” project.

 Any student enrolled at Ca’ Foscari can take part in the project and be involved in managing the orchard and the garden and in the seminars that will be held in November on synergic horticulture and cultivating endangered species, involving associations in urban orchards locally active in Mestre and Marghera.